 2021

-Panel Talk, Murmur/Mutter/Yell, Lara Pan moderator: Carol Parkinson, Sergio Krakowski, Ak2deru, Michelle Jaffé
+Panel Talk, Murmur/Mutter/Yell, Lara Pan moderator: Carol Parkinson, Sergio Krakowski and Ak2deru

-Visiting Artist, Wonsook Kim School of Art at Illinois State University
+Wonsook Kim School of Art at Illinois State University, Visiting Artist

-ArtBox DMV Podcast with Jason T. Edwards, WERA 96.7 FM, Episode #52
+ArtBox DMV Podcast, Jason T. Edwards interviews Michelle Jaffé, WERA 96.7 FM, Episode #52

 Arts Center Capital Region, NY, Critical Forum